tygourm/cli-template/docs/README.md

 source .venv/bin/activate
 ```

+!!! note

+    - If dependencies are not recognized in VS Code, you can run
+    the command `Ctrl + Shift + P > Python: Select Interpreter`
+    and select `.venv/bin/python`.
+    - After updating the dependencies, you can run the command
+    `Ctrl + Shift + P > Developer: Reload Window` to refresh the
+    development environment.

 ## Usage

 ### Lint / Format

-This project uses [Ruff](https://docs.astral.sh/ruff) as a linter
+This project uses [Ruff](https://docs.astral.sh/ruff) as a Python
-and code formatter.
+linter and code formatter.

 ```bash
 ruff check --no-cache # Lint
 ruff format --no-cache # Format
 ```

+!!! note

+    The `--no-cache` option prevents Ruff from using the cache,
+    which make the results more reliable.
+This is recommended for
+    developement but not mandatory, the CI will use it anyway.

 ### Test